-Zevulun lechof yamim yishkon - Zevulun will make the shorelines of the seas his dwelling place ....
-Genesis 49:13a.
+Zevulun lechof yamim yishkon - Zevulun will make the shorelines of the seas his dwelling place Genesis 49:13a.

-We have reached the next-to-last aliyah of Genesis.
+Wow!
+Here we are at the threshold of the next-to-last aliyah of Genesis!
 Bar'chu et-Adonai ha-m'vorach.
 Baruch Adonai ha-m'vorach l'olam va'ed.